jckouame/EclipseTrainingSlides/slides.md

 title: DSF Services

 - DSF provides a service API to access the Data Model
-- Built on top of OSGi as is Eclipse
+- Built on top of OSGi (as Eclipse is)
 - Services are entities managing logical subsets of the data model
 - Services are used to request information or to perform actions
 - For example, the IRunControl service: